FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 21st October 2016 @ 3pm.md

 I will move at a Special Meeting of Limerick City and County Council that the Council

-call on all associated with the Design Process of the Foynes to Limerick Road--- **2**
+call on all associated with the Design Process of the Foynes to Limerick Road
+---
+**2**

 Improvement Scheme, namely Transport Infrastructure Ireland (TII), the Department